Ga-Sebotse: Education

 There is no institution of higher learning in Ga-Sebotse.
 The majority of successful matriculants opt for the University of Limpopo's Turfloop Campus to further their studies, while others opt for universities based in Gauteng.

 Infrastructure

 Although there has been a great deal of development since 1994, there is still much to be done in terms of service delivery.
 Electricity was first introduced in 2006 and piped running water became available in 2011.
 The road from Mamehlabe to Ga-Lamola (Rosenkrantz) was to be tarred in a project set for 2013 but failed to yield the much anticipated results.
 The constructed tarred road that was runs for a few kilometers and is of poor quality.
+A recreation facility, Pinkie-Sebotse Sports Centre, has been unveiled but it is largely unused and poorly maintained.
 Other infrastructure still needed in the village includes a post office, telecommunication towers, sports and recreation facilities.

 Sports

 Football (Soccer) is the most popular sport in Ga-Sebotse.

 There are three football clubs, which are: